Samagra-Development/Samagra-Website/src/pages/blog/2023-12-25-amrit-series-1-krushi-samiksha-kendra.md

 ![Glimpses of the developed and fully functional Krushi Samiksha Kendra](/img/ksk.png)

-_Glimpses of the developed and fully functional Krushi Samiksha Kendra_
+*Glimpses of the developed and fully functional Krushi Samiksha Kendra*

-_This blog is part of the Amrit Series, where we bring to you success stories of large scale impact through our work across domains and states.
-You can learn more about Krushi Samiksha Kendra_ [_here_](https://www.samagragovernance.in/amritseries/ksk/)_._
+*This blog is part of the [Amrit Series](https://www.samagragovernance.in/amritseries), where we bring to you success stories of large scale impact through our work across domains and states.
+You can learn more about Krushi Samiksha Kendra* *[here](https://www.samagragovernance.in/amritseries/ksk/).*